-How is this project innovative?
+How is your research project innovative?

 How have you presented your project to the scientific community?

 We held internal study days with all members of the team and several guests over two days in June 2011.
 Every two months we organise a seminar which is open to everybody.
 A new study day took place in Paris on 15 May and another will be held in Oxford on 18 June.
 We will organise a final symposium to present the entire project.
 A website has been created to summarise our project: http://risks.hypotheses.org/.

 Another of our objectives is to hold an exhibition on this subject in Paris with archive documents, photographs and graphic representations of the accidents and the development of the machines (we would like to present some of these machines).